MatthijsKamstra/hxexterns/howto.md

 }
 ```

-It might be a good idea to mention some extra info like Haxe version, Externs  based upon lib version, ...
+It might be a good idea to add some extra info like Haxe version, Externs based upon lib version, ...